kruschid/typesafe-routes/docs/basic-features/absolute-routes.md

  # Absolute routes

-The method `createRoutes` takes an object as the first argument, where property names represent route names.
+The method `createRoutes` takes an object, where property names represent route names.
 Each route may specify a `path` using a string array.
+The string array can contain a variable number of segments.

 ``` ts
 import { createRoutes } from "typesafe-routes";